-I put out a call for people to submit their selfies with a paragraph about their experience of lockdown or Covid-19 and have been creating pieces of mixed media and digital art (with utmost sensitivity, ensuring people’s voices feel heard, without exposing them personally, faces will not be recognisable in the pieces).
-It has been and continues to be a vulnerable and anxious time for so many and universal to us across the world.
+I put out a call for people to submit their selfies with a paragraph about their experience of being human in lockdown during Covid-19 and have been creating pieces of mixed media and digital art (with utmost sensitivity, ensuring people’s voices feel heard, without exposing them personally, faces will not be recognisable in the pieces).
+It has been and continues to be a vulnerable and anxious time for so many and universal to each of us across the world.
 This one moment touches the hearts of us humans (animals, the earth and all that is life) across the planet alike.
 It is the only time in my lifetime where I have really witnessed deep shared humanity and have been astounded by the love shown.

-The Exhibition is hosted here online as submissions include people from across the world and of course for public safety during Covid-19 pandemic.
+The Art Exhibition is hosted here online as submissions include people from across the world and of course for public safety during Covid-19 pandemic.

 WELCOME 1st September 2020